what’s this space really about?

 A little backstory..

 Growing up as an only child had its struggles and misfortunes despite how much I’ll say it was the greatest thing ever on the outside.
-As the more shy, reserved quiet type in public yet rambunctious and self-entertained behind closed doors, I spent aaaaaaaaa lot of my time *observing* the world and those around me, preferably from afar, where no one would notice.
-I hatedddddd being the center of attention, though there were often times I felt totally invisible – unseen and unheard.
-Cue feelings of shame, not being confident in who I was and people liking me for me.
+And as the more shy, reserved, quiet type in public yet rambunctious and self-entertained wild child behind closed doors, I spent aaaaaaaaa lot of my time *observing* the world and those around me, preferably from afar, where no one would notice.

 This only really started coming to light as I went from being homeschooled to entering public school in 6th grade.
 I still felt like I had to have this tough grip on being this person I wasn’t for everyone else’s sake, and it look natural.